North East Link - Latest Designs September 2018

 In 2019, we’re working on planning approvals for the North East Link Project (NELP).

-Planning approvals for NELP will be informed by an Environment Effects Statement (EES), Victoria’s most stringent and transparent impact assessment process.
+Planning approvals for NELP will be informed by the Environment Effects Statement (EES), Victoria’s most stringent and transparent impact assessment process.
 The project EES was completed and was on public display for 40 days (from 10 April to 7 June 2019).

 The Minister for Planning appointed an independent panel to review the EES and public submissions received and make recommendations.